oracle-livelabs/goldengate/ggma-topologies/bidirectional-replication-using-admin-client/bidirectional-data-replication-using-admin-client.md

 ## Task 4: View the Active Active Replicat Using Statistics for Oracle GoldenGate Processes

+After adding records, you can view the Extract Statistics to confirm that the committed transactions were captured.
+The `check_replication_activeactive.sh` script allows you to view the statistics for different Oracle GoldenGate processes.

 To view the Standard Report based on sample data:

    1. Run the `check_replication_activeactive_adminclient.sh` script